PaulFrankling/proper_clobber/README.md

 ### Products page

-The user can view all products by selecting 'All Products' in the navigation bar, or they can view products by their specific category in navigation dropdown menus; Tailoring, Footwear and Accessories.
+The user can view all products by selecting 'All Products' in the navigation bar, or they can view products by their specific category in the navigation dropdown menus; Tailoring, Footwear and Accessories.

 When the user arrives on a particular product page, they can sort the products in a particular order such as 'Product name' (Alphabetically), 'Price' or 'Rating'.